Ellerhold/fs2es-indexer/README.md

 # Install the venv module (if you dont have it already)
 apt install python3-venv

-# Create a virtual env for our dependencies, but enable the access to the system packages
+# Create a virtual env for our dependencies
-python3 -m venv --system-site-packages /opt/fs2es-indexer/
+python3 -m venv /opt/fs2es-indexer/

 # Install our dependencies in this virtual env only
-/opt/fs2es-indexer/bin/pip3 install 'elasticsearch>=8,<9'
+/opt/fs2es-indexer/bin/pip3 install 'elasticsearch>=9,<10' PyYAML

 # Optional if you want to use the fanotify watcher
 apt install python3-dev